Sebberh/RenovateTutorial/ReadMe.md

 17. Merge the pull rquest and check that all versions have been pinned.

-Next, we'll break the config on purpuse by trying to set up automerge fo minor updates.
+Next, we'll break the config on purpuse while setting up automerge fo minor updates.

 18. Overwrite the renovate.json with the following: